infiniteflight/infiniteflight-docs/manual/home-screen/air-traffic-control.md

 ---
 id: air-traffic-control
 title: Air Traffic Control
-meta: Learn how to start an Air Traffic Control session on Infinite Flight
+meta: Learn how to start an Air Traffic Control session on Infinite Flight.
 order: 5
 ---